Computer-and-Information-Science/cisc230-tug-of-war/README.md

 Your solutions should make some attempt to be better than the two mentioned above.
 The actual algorithms are up to you.

+## Algorithms and Code Reflection

-In addition to coding your algorithms, describe your approach for each algorithm in a paragraph or two.
+In addition to coding your algorithms, describe your approach for each of the two algorithms in a paragraph or two.

+After completing your code, write a short discussion on your experience implementing these algorithms.
+Discuss any difficulties you encountered and how you overcame those difficulties if any, or any particular successes you had.
+Also, discuss how you tested your code.

 Provide your descriptions in file *RESPONSES.md*.